ricardbejarano/minio/README.md

 ## Features

 * Super tiny (see [Tags](#tags))
-* Binary pulled from official sources during build time
+* Compiled from source during build time
 * Built `FROM scratch`, with zero bloat (see [Filesystem](#filesystem))
 * Reduced attack surface (no shell, no UNIX tools, no package manager...)
 * Runs as unprivileged (non-`root`) user